MatSim91/Milestone-Project-3-Equations-and-Math/README.md

 -

-- [Bootstrap](https://getbootstrap.com) for the large and free libraries.
+- [Materialize:](https://materializecss.com/) for the amount of free features that we can add.

-- [Font Awesome](https://fontawesome.com/icons) for the huge collection of free icons they offer.
+- [Google Icons:](https://google.github.io/material-design-icons/#icon-font-for-the-web) for the collection of free icons.

 - [Web Formatter](https://webformatter.com/) Used for formatting HTML, CSS and Javascript and also to check for errors.